-- 195. The approach used by the FSC and the FIA in addressing financial sanctions compliance determines how breaches are assessed.
-Such approach covers the whole lifecycle of compliance in respect of financial sanctions. - 196.
+172. The approach used by the FSC and the FIA in addressing financial sanctions compliance determines how breaches are assessed.
+Such approach covers the whole lifecycle of compliance in respect of financial sanctions.

 The FSC and FIA endeavor to take a holistic approach to support those seeking to comply with the Territory's financial sanctions regime and to raise the level of financial compliance awareness.
-This is effected by way of: - promoting compliance, publicising financial sanctions, and engaging with the private sector; - enabling compliance by making it easier to comply, and providing customers with guidance and alerts to help them fulfil their own compliance responsibilities; and - responding to non-compliance, by intervening to disrupt attempted breaches and by tackling breaches effectively. - 197.
-Such actions are taken to change behaviour, directly preventing future non-compliance by the individual and more widely through the impact of compliance and enforcement actions. - 198.
-While a decision to pursue a criminal prosecution for breaches of financial sanctions ultimately rests with the FCU and the ODPP, the FIA and FSC will consider the following when initially considering the course of action to take: - whether the breach was self-disclosed fully and promptly; - the level of cooperation with any inquiries; and - any action being taken to improve future compliance.
+This is effected by way of:

+- promoting compliance, publicising financial sanctions, and engaging with the private sector; - enabling compliance by making it easier to comply, and providing customers with guidance and alerts to help them fulfil their own compliance responsibilities; and - responding to non-compliance, by intervening to disrupt attempted breaches and by tackling breaches effectively. - 173.
+Such actions are taken to change behaviour, directly preventing future non-compliance by the individual and more widely through the impact of compliance and enforcement actions. - 174.
+While a decision to pursue a criminal prosecution for breaches of financial sanctions ultimately rests with the FCU and the ODPP, the FIA and FSC will consider the following when initially considering the course of action to take: - whether the breach was self-disclosed fully and promptly; - the level of cooperation with any inquiries; and - any action being taken to improve future compliance. - 175.
+It is important to ensure that sanctions breaches are reported in a timely manner in order to assist the GO, FIA, FSC and FCU in preventing further breaches, and protecting the integrity of the sanctions regime, as well as assisting law enforcement in tackling serious crime.